kharismajanuar/go-graphql-mysql/README.md

 # GraphQL Implementation in Golang with MySQL
-Using GraphQL for API in Go with MySQL.
-This project is for learning purpose.
+This is example of using GraphQL for API in Go with MySQL.
+This project is for my learning purpose.

 # Dependencies